kkherbert/project-3/README.md

   funfact: { type: String },
   image: { type: String },
   link: { type: String },
-  upVotes: { type: Number },
-  comments: [ Comment ],
-  events: { type: [mongoose.Schema.ObjectId], ref: 'MeetUp' }
 })
 ```
 To avoid duplicates, I required that the `Name` be unique.
-The only fields required are the name, the nearest Tube stop, a description and the type, from which there are various to choose from:
+The only fields required are the name, the nearest Tube stop, a description and the type.
+The type operates within a taxonomy I developed to try and encompass all possible data values that could arise.
 ```
 export default [
   { value: 'gallery', label: 'Galleries' },